mattiaverga/OpenNGC/README.md

 #### NOTES ON OBJECT DATA

+See the `sources` column for a detailed description of where each object data has been taken from.

- - Coordinates are usually taken from NED, if not specified otherwise; some multiple objects, like multiple galaxies, are also listed following NED schema, thus the NED suffix.
+ - Coordinates are usually taken from NED; some multiple objects, like multiple galaxies, are also listed following NED schema, thus the NED suffix.

- - B-Mag and V-Mag have different sources: for galaxies they're usually originated from LEDA if available, otherwise are from SIMBAD and a note is added.
+ - B-Mag and V-Mag have different sources: for galaxies they're usually originated from LEDA if available, otherwise are from SIMBAD.
 J, H and K magnitudes are always from SIMBAD.

  - Parallax, proper motions, radial velocity and redshift are referred to the main value reported from SIMBAD.